Status of this Document

 }

-6. Provider Workflows
+A. Provider Workflows

-6.1 Provider Decisions
+A.1 Provider Decisions

-6.2 Creating Full Downloads
+A.2 Creating Full Downloads

 When a full download of the dataset is created, the producer should:

-- If already creating Change Sets, write any unrecorded entity changes to a last Change Set before the snapshot.
+• If already creating Change Sets, write any unrecorded entity changes to a last Change Set before the snapshot.

-- Record the datetime when the snapshot for the download was taken.
+• Record the datetime when the snapshot for the download was taken.

-6.3 Creating Change Sets
+A.3 Creating Change Sets

 The provider must record information about changes in the Entity Set as they occur, then at some point write a Change Set and make accompanying changes to the Entry Point.